solar energy system

 Other Considerations and Finding a Customer Base

-With this knowledge and training, a contractor will be ready to take on installation and repair work.
+With this knowledge and training, a contractor will be ready to take on solar panel installation and repair work.
 Advertising and networking will still be important, however, before a contractor can establish a new solar installation business and build up a client base.

 Reaching out to contractors already in the local solar industry can help create professional contacts and make it easier to learn more about the market in the area.